 To provide, bill and receive payment for EIDBI services, a provider must:

 Refer to the Overview of EIDBI Providers page in the EIDBI Benefit Policy manual for more information.
-Refer to the Provider Basics section of the MHCP Provider Manual-Provider Basics for general MHCP provider requirements.
+Refer to the Provider Basics section of the MHCP Provider Manual for general MHCP provider requirements.

 To enroll as an EIDBI provider with MHCP, follow the instructions on the Early Intensive Developmental Behavioral Intervention (EIDBI) Provider Enrollment page.
 All MHCP providers must register a MN–ITS account.